Elbistan: History

 The settlement of the Elbistan plain around the town of Elbistan goes back to prehistoric times.
 In 1947, an important Anatolian hieroglyphic inscription stele was discovered near the village of Karahüyük (Elbistan), which is located 9 km northwest from Elbistan town.
 This stele is believed to be from the 12th century BC.

 In the mid-10th century, modern settlement of the area began.
 The town seems to have been settled first by Armenian immigrants.
 By the end of the 11th century, the town had become the most important one in the Elbistan plain, was fortified against Turkish raiders and was seat of an Armenian bishop.
 When the army of the First Crusade passed through Anatolia recovering land for the Byzantine Empire in 1097, Peter Aliphas was installed as governor of Plastentia.
+According to Matthew of Edessa, in 1155-1156 the ruler of Cappadocia, Yaqub Arslan, took people of Lykandos, and then uprooted the whole Christian population of Plastentia and nearby Gaihan, 70,000 in total, and settled them in his lands.
+As a result, Plastentia was heavily depopulated.

+In 1256-1257, the Mongol Baidju slew 7,000 of the inhabitants of Elbistan and carried off the young men and women.
 In 1277 the Mamluks led by Baybars defeated a Mongol army in the Battle of Elbistan.
 Thereafter, Elbistan and the region around it became part of the Mamluk northern frontier.
 In 1337 Zeyneddin Karaca Bey captured the town from the Mamluks and established the Beylik of Dulkadir with the region around Elbistan and Marash as its center.
 Nevertheless, Dulkadirids continued to pay homage to the Mamluks and fought with the Karamandids to defend Mamluk interests though they sought for more autonomy.
 The Dulkadirids controlled the region for 178 years until the Ottomans finally conquered it in 1515.